University of Sheffield: Nobel prizes

 Two Nobel laureates associated with the university are not officially counted.
 They are: Sir John Vane (research worker) and Wole Soyinka (visiting professor).

 In popular culture

-A fictionalized version of the University of Sheffield is the setting of the award-winning comic book series, Giant Days.
+A fictionalised version of the University of Sheffield is the setting of the award-winning comic book series, Giant Days.
 Comedy Love in the Time of Britpop is set at the university in the 1990s Cool Britannia era.
 The university's Western Bank Library is featured in Barry Libin's novel Mystery of the Milton Manuscript.